guilleng/c-adts/README.md

 code documentation.

-I hope that the knowledge acquired through this project will serve as a valuable asset for future endeavors, allowing for continued growth and reuse of valuable skills and insights.
+I hope that the knowledge acquired through this project will serve as a valuable asset for future endeavors, allowing for growth and reuse of skills and insights.

 ### Unit Testing

-I am using this project to incorporate unit testing.
-I have integrated a simple testing framework called [minunit](https://github.com/siu/minunit).
-Minunit consists of only a header file, making it lightweight and easy to use.
+The project integrates a simple testing framework called [minunit](https://github.com/siu/minunit), which consists of only a header file, making it lightweight and easy to use.

 The testing process involves two distinct strategies: